What are premarital agreements?

 Premarital agreements often get a bad rap.
-Words like “unromantic”, “distrust”, and “greed” come to mind.
-But the reality is, a carefully drafted premarital agreement can help create a culture of financial openness in a marriage, as well as provide a framework for an amicable untangling of the parties, in the unfortunate event of divorce.
+Words like “unromantic,” “distrust” and “greed” come to mind.
+But the reality is, a carefully drafted premarital agreement can help create a culture of talking about money and financial openness in a marriage.
+It can also provide a framework for an amicable separation of the parties, in the unfortunate event of divorce.

 Timing is everything.

 You know what else?
-Premarital agreements don’t just deal with divorce – the document can also help govern the distribution of your assets in the event of your death.
+Premarital agreements aren’t just for protecting finances in divorce — these documents can also help govern the distribution of your assets in the event of your death.
 This is particularly helpful for families formed by a second marriage.
 By having a comprehensive premarital agreement done before marriage, it allows the parties to preserve their estate planning options down the road.

 This article should not be construed as legal advice.
 Situations are different and it’s impossible to provide legal advice for every situation without knowing the individual facts.